SDK data collection

 A personalized integration allows for customized communication that is relevant to the user experience.

-Listed below are the automatically captured data generated and received by Braze when an integrator initializes the SDK; this includes properties found in the Minimum Integration table.
+The following lists the automatically captured data generated and received by Braze when an integrator initializes the SDK; this includes properties found in the Minimum Integration table.

 |Attribute||Platform||Description||Why it’s Collected|